-The guidance does not provide a bright line threshold for deciding what incremental discount (above the average discount given) is considered material.
-Consequently, financial statement preparers will have to use professional judgment in determining what constitutes a material discount, which will likely vary based on industry, region, and customer base.
+The guidance does not provide a bright line threshold for deciding what incremental discount (above the typical [JW1] discount given) is considered material.
+Consequently, financial statement preparers must use professional judgment in determining what constitutes a material discount, which will likely vary based on industry, region, and customer base.

 Note that if the option allows the customer to purchase goods or services at a price that reflects the standalone selling price, then no material right exists even if the future purchase can only be made after entering into a previous contract.
 If the option does provide a material right, then the customer is essentially paying for the future goods or services in advance, and the revenue related to the material right should not be recognized until the future goods or services have been transferred or the option expires.
-The vendor must allocate the transaction price among the goods and services delivered now and the future performance obligation based on each unit’s relative standalone selling price.
-Oftentimes there is no observable selling price for the option so management will need to estimate it.
+The vendor must allocate the transaction price in the current contract among the goods and services delivered now and the goods and services promised in the future based on each unit’s relative standalone selling price.
+Oftentimes there is no observable selling price for the option so management will need to estimate that number.
 The estimate is then adjusted for the average discount offered to customers for other reasons and the likelihood that the option will be exercised.

 The following fictitious scenario will help illustrate the concepts described above:

-When evaluating for material rights, the Vendor only considers the discount that is incremental to any promotional discounts offered, which in this case is 25% (40% discount voucher less the 15% promotional event).
-Vendor A estimates that 80% of customers that receive the discount voucher will actually make additional purchases, and on average, each customer will purchase $1,000 of additional products.
+Vendor A sells Product X to Customer C for $1,000 and gives the customer a 40 percent discount voucher to be used on a future purchase within the next thirty days.
+The vendor plans on offering a 15 percent discount on all transactions in the next thirty days as part of a promotional event.
+The 40 percent discount voucher cannot be combined with the 15 percent promotional offer.
+When evaluating for material rights, the Vendor only considers the discount that is incremental to any promotional discounts offered, which in this case is 25 percent (40 percent discount voucher less the 15 percent promotional event).
+Vendor A estimates that 80 percent of customers that receive the discount voucher will make additional purchases, and on average, each customer will purchase $1,000 of additional products.
 The standalone value of the discount voucher is therefore $200 ($1,000 additional products * 25% incremental discount * 80% probability the voucher is used).
 This calculation results in the following allocation of the original $1,000 transaction fee:

-Vendor A will recognize $833 from the original transaction when ownership of Product X transfers to the customer.
+Vendor A will recognize $833 from the original transaction when control [JW1] of Product X transfers to the customer.
 If Customer C does not use the voucher, the remaining $167 is recognized when the voucher expires.
 The accounting for the remaining $167 if the voucher is exercised is discussed below in Issue 1.

 Issue 1: Accounting for the exercise of a material right

-View A. The exercise of a material right should be accounted for as a continuation of the current contract because the current contract anticipates the additional goods or services to be provided as part of the exercise of the material right.
+Some hold the view that the exercise of a material right should be accounted for as a continuation of the current contract because the current contract anticipates the additional goods or services to be provided as part of the exercise of the material right.
 That is, at the time of the exercise, an entity should update the transaction price of the current contract to include the additional consideration expected to be received.
 The additional consideration should be allocated to the performance obligation underlying the material right, and revenue should be recognized as that performance obligation is fulfilled.